 But only if you know the right resorts!

 So, what are the best ski resorts in Australia for snowboarders?

-Here are some of the best places to snowboard in Australia:
+The best places to snowboard in Australia are:

 - Thredbo, New South Wales